 The rubber gasket prevents water from spewing out of your machine when it runs.
 That means its hit continuously with water and often gets coated with mineral buildup and caked-on food.
 After that, scrub your machine with hot, soapy water and an old toothbrush, taking care to get between the folds.
 While you are at it, open your door fully to do this and wash the bottom inside of the door.
 You will often find quite a bit of mould has built up there, too.

 - NOW YOU CAN RUN IT WITH THAT CUP OF VINEGAR

 Now that you have removed the mould, mildew and fungi it’s time to run a cup of vinegar through to degrease and freshen the interior.

 And then return the racks to the machine and start the most extended, hottest cycle your dishwasher has.
 After that, let the dishwasher machine run a minute then pause it and pour 1 cup of white vinegar into the bottom where it will get sloshed around and remove buildup as the cycle runs.

 Alternatively, you can powder Tang the citric acid or sprinkle in a packet of unsweetened Lemon Kool-Aid in these products is excellent at removing mineral buildup.

-- If you are done rinse your dishes before loading them into the machine, most commercial dishwasher detergents are formulated to clean better.
-You should still scrape away large bits of food, though, so they don’t collect in the upper filter.
+- If you are done, rinse your dishes before loading them into the machine, most commercial dishwasher detergents are formulated to clean better.
+It would be best if you still scraped away large bits of food, though, so they don’t collect in the upper filter.

-- When not in use leave your dishwasher slightly ajar so air can circulate and reduce mold buildup.
+- When not in use, leave your dishwasher slightly ajar so air can circulate and reduce mould buildup.

 - Using the above steps clean your dishwasher at least once a season.